jookies/jasmin/misc/doc/sources/installation/index.rst

 The Installation section is intended to get you up and running quickly with a simple SMS sending scenario through :doc:`/apis/ja-http/index` or :doc:`/apis/smpp-server/index`.

+Jasmin installation is provided as rpm & deb Linux packages, docker image and pypi package.

 .. important:: Jasmin needs a working **RabbitMQ** and **Redis** servers, more info in :ref:`installation_prerequisites` below.

 .. _installation_prerequisites: